MuhammadShavaiz/MuhammadShavaiz/README.md

 # Hello

 ## About Me
-I'm a computer scientist with a keen interest in technology, especially in the field of Artificial Intelligence.
+I'm a scientist with a keen interest in technology, especially in the field of Artificial Intelligence.
 I am passionate about learning and implementing my knowledge in real-world scenarios.

 ## Skills
 - **Programming Languages**: Python, C++, Java